gKrokod/botReborn/README.md

 ## What is botReborn? ##

 BotReborn is a echo-bot that have to send a message from the user to him in response multiple times.
-Echo-bot work with user  trhought several delivery mechanisms specified in the configuration file `/config/bot.cfg`
+Echo-bot work with user  throught several delivery mechanisms specified in the configuration file `/config/bot.cfg`
 + Console: the user's message is entered from stdin, the bot's response is sent to stdout. `telegrammode = off`
 + Telegram: https://core.telegram.org/bots/api#poll `telegrammode = on`